Eargo vs. Phonak

 Eargo

-Eargo hearing aids cost from $799 to $2,950 per pair.
-Eargo hearing aids are significantly less expensive than Phonak and other prescription hearing aid brands by a few thousand dollars.
-However, they offer less customization and in-depth support.
-The cost of Eargo hearing aids includes cleaning tools, multiple-sized eartips, and a charging case.
+Eargo hearing aids cost between $799 and $2,699 per pair.
+Eargo hearing aids are significantly less expensive than Phonak and other prescription hearing aid brands — by a few thousand dollars.
+They offer less customization and in-depth support, however.
+The cost of Eargo hearing aids includes cleaning tools, multiple-sized eartips and a charging case.
 It also includes access to hearing care support via the Eargo app or phone.

 Did You Know?

 Did You Know?
 Untreated hearing loss increases your risk for dementia.
-Using hearing aids may reduce your risk, plus slow down cognitive decline.
+Using hearing aids may reduce your risk, plus slow down cognitive decline.4

 For people who are new to hearing aids, Eargo may be an excellent choice, both for affordability and quality.
 They aren’t as technologically advanced as Phonak, but we’ve found Eargo’s sound quality is still excellent.